Patterns of Force: Production

 The V-2 rocket films were actual films and the clips of Hitler in a car were from the film Triumph of the Will (1935).

 Reception

 German broadcast history

-Because the episode contains Nazi uniforms and insignia, and features a character who makes the statement that Nazi Germany was the "most efficient society" ever created, it was considered unfit for entertainment in Germany.
+Because the episode contains Nazi uniforms and insignia, and features a character who makes the statement that Nazi Germany was the "most efficient society" ever created, it was considered unfit for entertainment in Germany under Strafgesetzbuch section 86a.
 Consequently, this episode is the only one which was not aired during either of the two original runs in Germany (on the public ZDF network in the mid-1970s and on the private Sat.1 network in the late 1980s/early 1990s).
 It was only dubbed into German in 1995, and was presented in the original English with subtitles in all earlier German releases.
 It was finally shown on German pay TV in 1996 and included on all DVD/Blu-ray season sets.
 On November 4, 2011, it was finally shown on the public network channel ZDFneo as well.